 I am a self-taught artist who has spent many years experimenting in mixed media while exhibiting and selling work in shows in NY and NJ.
-I have been teaching classes for over 35 years and developed a series of “art-as-therapy” workshops for those suffering with illness and adversity.
-I began these workshops while suffering myself with Lyme disease for many years and finding the only relief in the time I spent in the process of creating.
+I have been teaching classes for over 40 years and developed a series of “art-as-therapy” workshops for those suffering with illness and adversity.
+I began these workshops while suffering myself with Lyme disease and finding relief only while in the process of creating.
 I have dedicated my life in the belief that art is therapeutic and can help you speak words hard to say, relieve stress and suffering, and allow you to escape for a few hours.

-In 2013 published “Hold the Moments: Creative Experiences in Parenting“.
+In 2013 I published “Hold the Moments: Creative Experiences in Parenting“.
 This book has hundreds of art ideas for challenging, inspiring, and entertaining children and at the same time, encourages you and the children in your life to keep a journal of those joyful times spent together so that you can revisit them over and over.

 In Oct 2022 I became the Lead Master Instructor for the non-profit Project Insight for the Creative Journal Expressive Arts Institute.
 I have been teaching the teachers for many years with my own unique programs When the creator died unexpectantly, I took over for her with the Executive Director, Dr. Marsha Nelson.

 During the 2020 lockdown I sent projects to do with children every week for those on my mailing list and began a “Torn Paper Collage” program with themes to help adults express feelings using magazine and scrap papers.
 I continued the “Torn Paper Collage” programs and am constantly creating new themes and new programs.

 I am also an accomplished artist and have created many different types of work: